uggla/load-balancer-poc/README.md

 This test is probably not fully relevant but it gives an idea of the reliability and performance achieved.

 The following charts shows request response time vs concurrent request.
-Note 1: there was no error on the request.
+* Note 1: there was no error on the request.
-Note 2: most of the response time is probably due to the web servers handling the requests.
+* Note 2: most of the response time is probably due to the web servers handling the requests.

+As a result handling ~300 concurrent requests looks fine and response time is under 50ms for each request.

 ![response time](response_time.png)